clementverc/BigData/README.md

 # BigData
 School BigData project with used multiple process

+# First :

+- take your csv file and put it at the root of the directory by naming it 'data.csv'

-# to run app :
+# Second :

+## Install dependencies :

-- install npm dependencies ( npm install --save)
+- run : npm install --save

+## Split the CSV file in 50Mo files :

-- run node split.js (to split the big CSV data file)
+- run : node split.js

+# Third :

+## Run process to save data in Mongodb :

-- run node process.js (to run multi-process who saved data in mongodb)
+- run : node process.js